camouflagedName/battleship/README.md

 ## About

 This was built using vanilla JS and CSS.
 It is currently unfinished.
-This can be run entirely in a web browser, with the only limiation being on outdated web browsers.
+This can be run entirely in a web browser, with the only limitation being on outdated web browsers.

 ### Current Needs
 - end game